damachine/coolerdash/README.md

 **Take full control of your liquid cooling system with integrated LCD display to monitor real-time sensor data in style.**

 This system daemon empowers you to harness the potential of your LCD-equipped liquid coolers.
-Display comprehensive system monitoring data including CPU and GPU temperatures directly on your LCD screen through seamless CoolerControl API integration.
+Display comprehensive system monitoring data including CPU and GPU temperatures directly on your LCD screen through seamless CoolerControl Open-API integration.

 Transform your cooling system into an intelligent monitoring hub that keeps you informed about your system's vital signs at a glance.

+Special thanks to @codifryed, the developer of CoolerControl, for making this possible!
 ---

 ### 📸 Screenshot – Example LCD Output